ahcano/Project_2_machine_learning/README.md

 This project is for information purposes only and is not intended to be used as a base for any high risk investments.
 The predictions offer only a perspective created artificially using python code ;-)

 # Import the dataset into a Pandas Dataframe
-To use the prediction models, simply load the input data in a csv format, replacing the file name on the following python line:
+To use the prediction models, simply load the input data in a csv format, replacing the file name on the following python line below, and ensuring the column names are the same as in the notebook's dataframes.

 ohlcv_df = pd.read_csv
 (